DIY Craft projects for Kids

 *19 gauge wire (copper or any malleable wire)

-*plastic tubing (the gauge should be able to fit on the tip end of the motor – if it doesn’t fit snugly you can put a bit of the duct tape on the end)
+if it doesn’t fit snugly you can put a bit of the duct tape on the end)

 *roll of duct tape